 See also this illustration by the European Union of the legal road towards an ePrivacy Regulation to get a picture of the process.

 The Commission has renounced to keep its target date of 25 May 2018, and experts expect implementation in 2019.

 The official draft of the ePrivacy Regulation and its annexes can be found on the homepage of the European Commission.

 On this page of the regulation-work-in-progress, you can see

 The ePrivacy Regulation is a lex specialis to the General Data Protection Regulation, meaning that it complements the GDPR with specific rules that apply specifically to the electronic communications sector.

 As lex specialis, it overrides the GDPR in the specific areas that it covers.

-There are two laws because they are derived from two different rights in the European Charter of Human Rights:
+There are two legal instruments because they are derived from two different rights in the European Charter of Fundamental Rights: